 Mourning Cloak Butterfly

-- Reddish- brown winged butterfly with jagged banded outer wings in yellow with bright blue dots.
+The butterfly is a reddish- brown winged butterfly with jagged banded outer wings in yellow with bright blue dots.

-- The underside of the mourning cloak is a modest brown to camouflage the butterfly when the wings are in the upright position.
+The underside of the mourning cloak is a modest brown to camouflage the butterfly when the wings are in the upright position.

-- About 2 inches long with black and white speckles and a row of evenly spaced red spots along their back.
+About 2 inches long with black and white speckles and a row of evenly spaced red spots along their back.

-- Rows of black bristles surround the body and the underside has stubby rusty brown colored legs.
+Rows of black bristles surround the body and the underside has stubby rusty brown colored legs.

 The female butterfly lays clusters of eggs on or near birch, elm, hackberry, poplar and willow trees.
 The leaves of the trees become the food source for the caterpillars.
-The caterpillars tend to eat in groups and can strip branches of their leaves.
+Caterpillars tend to eat in groups and can strip branches of their leaves.
 With that said, they normally are not an insect to be of concern to the health of the tree.

 Start Your Search For Butterflies In Early Spring